aptx4869LM/FPVGazeActions/README.md

 You are welcomed to use our [dataset](http://www.cbi.gatech.edu/fpv/).

-If you find our paper useful, please consider cite our work.
+If you find our paper useful, please consider to cite our work.

 More details to come!